MansurSarkhanov/featuregen/README.md

-# 📦 featuregen
+# 📦 feature_structure

-**featuregen** is a lightweight Dart CLI tool that helps you generate a clean, scalable feature-first folder structure for your Flutter projects.
+**feature_structure** is a lightweight Dart CLI tool that helps you generate a clean, scalable feature-first folder structure for your Flutter projects.

 If you follow a structure like `lib/features/feature_name/{domain,data,presentation}`, this tool will save you a ton of setup time.